 For example, a small amount of inflation is usually viewed as a signal that a country's economy is growing and its residents have adequate income, both good things.
 However, excess inflation happens when prices too rise faster than wages, causing currency to lose value.
 The worth of a single unit of currency (a dollar, a euro, etc.) becomes less than it was previously and the purchasing power of the country's currency is decreased.
 Conversely, too little inflation can also be a troubling indication that a country's economy is stagnant and not enough people have enough work.

 There are three inflation indexes: the consumer price index (CPI), the wholesale price index (WPI), and the Producer Price Index (PPI).
-The CPI is a measure that examines the weighted average of prices of a back of goods and services which are of primary consumer needs such as transportation, food, and medical care.
-The WPI measures and tracks the changes in the price of goods in the stages before the retail level the producer or wholesale level).
-The PPI is a family of indexes that measures price changes from the perspectives of the seller, unlike CPI which measures price changes from the perspective of the buyer.
+The CPI is a measure that examines the weighted average prices of primary needs—such as transportation, food, and medical care—at the consumer/retail level.
+The WPI measures and tracks price changes at the producer or wholesale level before the goods reach the consumer.
+The PPI is a family of metrics that measure price changes from the perspectives of the seller/producer rather than the buyer/consumer.

 Causes of Inflation

 Inflation is classified into three types: demand-pull inflation, cost-push inflation, and built-in inflation.
 All three of these are related to the equilibrium between the supply of money and the supply of goods in a country's economy.

 Demand-pull inflation — Occurs when the demand for goods and services—in other words, the overall amount of money and/or credit people have to spend—increases quicker than the economy’s production capacity.
 Demand is high but supply can't keep up, so prices rise.
 The rising prices cause some buyers to drop out of the market, which decreases demand and reestablishes the balance between demand and supply.